-Like a traditional electromechanical meter, AMR meters measure the amount of energy flowing through the main service lines that provide electric service to customers from TEP’s local distribution system.
+Like a traditional electromechanical meter, automated meters measure the amount of electricity flowing through the main service lines that provide service to customers from TEP’s local distribution system.
 The meters periodically communicate these readings through a low-energy wireless signal.
 In some parts of town, these signals are picked up by fixed network collectors installed on TEP facilities.
 In other areas, the signals are gathered through remote collectors carried by TEP’s meter readers.
-In either case, the readings are forwarded to TEP’s computer systems and used to bill customers.
+In either case, the readings are forwarded to TEP computer systems and used to bill customers.

 Yes.
-The energy usage information transmitted wirelessly from your meter to TEP’s collection devices employ technology standards that comply with the data privacy guidelines and regulations set by the Arizona Corporation Commission.
+The energy usage information transmitted wirelessly between TEP’s meters and data collection devices employ technology standards that comply with the data privacy guidelines and regulations set by the Arizona Corporation Commission.

 Automated meters using the fixed network to transmit data send out readings approximately every 30 seconds.
 Because these communications last only a few milliseconds, the meters are typically communicating for less than 2 ½ minutes per day.
 Meters using the cellular network will communicate less than 3 seconds per day.

-Is there any reason to be concerned about exposure to RF signals from AMR meters?
+Is there any reason to be concerned about exposure to RF signals from automated meters?

-The brief wireless signals from TEP’s AMR meters have a much lower power density than emissions from Wi-Fi, cellular phones or other common RF sources.
-The meters operate at energy levels that are less than 1/100 of 1 percent of the RF exposure limit specified by the Federal Communications Commission (FCC).
+The brief wireless signals from TEP’s automated meters have a much lower power density than emissions from Wi-Fi, cellular phones or other common RF sources.
+The meters operate at energy levels that are less than 1/100 of 1 percent of the RF exposure limit specified by the Federal Communications Commission.

-In October 2014, the Arizona Department of Health Services completed a study about the use of AMR and smart meters.
+In October 2014, the Arizona Department of Health Services completed a study about the use of automated meters.
 According to a report summary, “Exposure to electric meters (AMI and AMR) is not likely to harm the health of the public.”
-To read the study, conducted on behalf of the Arizona Corporation Commission (ACC), click here.
+To read the study, conducted on behalf of the ACC, click here.

-Does TEP seek customers’ permission before installing AMR meters?
+Does TEP seek customers’ permission before installing automated meters?

-No. Electric meters are part of TEP’s system and are replaced as needed at the company’s discretion, under the oversight of the Arizona Corporation Commission (ACC).
+No. Meters are part of TEP’s electric distribution system and are replaced as needed at the company’s discretion, under the oversight of the ACC.

-Can I request that an AMR meter be removed from my home or business?
+Can I opt out of the use of an automated meter at my home or business?